Meat Is Murder: Release and artwork

 Meat Is Murder was released on 11 February 1985 via Rough Trade Records.
 The Smiths embarked on a nationwide tour in the spring of 1985 to promote the album.
-Meat Is Murder was released without an advance single.
+Meat Is Murder was released without an advance single in the UK.
 This was due to Rough Trade's decision to reissue the previous B-side, "How Soon Is Now?", as a single in January 1985, just before the album's release, and include it in the American version.
 In July 1985, "That Joke Isn't Funny Anymore" was issued as a single, with a live version of "Meat Is Murder" as the B-side.
 "Barbarism Begins at Home" was considered for a single release, and a 12-inch vinyl radio promo was produced and distributed in Europe, but no commercial single was released in the UK at the time.
 "Barbarism Begins at Home" was released as a single in Germany and Italy.

 The album's cover uses a 1967 photograph of the American Marine Corporal Michael Wynn during the Vietnam War, though with the wording on his helmet changed from "Make War Not Love" to "Meat Is Murder".
 The original image was used in Emile de Antonio's 1968 Oscar-nominated documentary In the Year of the Pig.
 The album sleeve was designed by Morrissey and the layout by Caryn Gough.
 Morrissey stated that this image intended to illustrate that the only way to end industries like the meat is to give people "a taste of their own medicine".
 Wynn stated in 2019 that he was never asked permission for the use of the photo, and that he "wasn't real happy" that the wording on the helmet was changed.
+"The Headmaster Ritual" was additionally released as a single in the Netherlands in July 1985, with a UK release in 1988 and an Australia/New Zealand release in 1990.

 The album became the Smiths' only studio album to reach number one on the UK Albums Chart, debuting with gold-certified shipments of over 100,000 copies on its first day and displacing Bruce Springsteen's Born in the U.S.A. from the top position.
 After this initial success, the album remained on the chart for thirteen weeks.
 In his memoir Autobiography, Morrissey recalled that Rough Trade founder Geoff Travis marked the band's chart success by gifting him a bag of biscuits, still bearing a £2.75 price tag, as a token of appreciation for delivering the label's first number one album.
 Meat Is Murder achieved international success, charting for eleven weeks in the European Top 100 Albums chart and peaking at number 29.
 It also entered the US Billboard 200, where it reached number 110.